Session内でprimitiveを実行する¶

 ...

-There is also an interactive timeout value (5 minutes), which is not configurable.
+There is also an interactive timeout value (ITTL, or interactive time to live) that cannot be configured.
 If no session jobs are queued within that window, the session is temporarily deactivated.
-For more details about session length and timeout, see How long a session stays active.
+To determine a session's ITTL, follow the instructions in Determine session details and look for the interactive_timeout value.

 with Session(service=service, backend=backend) as session: